Dowry: Bangladesh

 The original custom in Bangladesh was the bride price, called pawn, where the groom's family makes a payment to the bride's parents.
 This has gradually been replaced by the dowry, called joutuk.
 This transition in customs began in the 1960s.
 By the early 21st century, the bride price has been supplanted by the dowry.
 Joutuk, sometimes spelled Joutukh, like elsewhere in South Asia, is a serious and growing problem in Bangladesh.
 Between 0.6 and 2.8 brides per year per 100,000 women are reported to die because of dowry-related violence.

 Bangladesh has seen a rise in the expected size of dowries in recent decades, as its middle class has grown.
 Sociologist Sarah White has argued that the dowry is not compensation for weakness in women's economic contribution.
 Instead, its main function is now to support family advancement by mobilizing additional resources.
 It also demonstrates an ongoing commitment to the norms of masculine provision and protection.
 Dowries make women more valuable, which pushes against the background of widespread corruption and political and gender violence.

-A negative factor is a rise in the rate of "dowry deaths".
+A negative factor is a rise in the rate of dowry deaths.
 In Bangladesh, dowry killings are more frequently done by stabbing or poison rather than burning.
 Dowry extortion is also a problem in Bangladesh.
 From January to October 2009, more than 3,413 complaints were made to the police in Bangladesh concerning beatings and other abuses related to dowries.
 One of the methods used by families who are unhappy with dowry includes acid throwing, in which concentrated acid is thrown on the bride's face to cause disfiguration and social isolation.
 From 1995 to 1998, 15 women reported dowry disputes as the motivation behind acid attacks, though that number may be low due to underreporting.
 Bangladesh is combating the problem with legislation largely copied from that of India.
 Laws prohibiting dowry in Bangladesh include Dowry Prohibition Act, 1980; Dowry Prohibition (Amendment) Ordinance, 1982; and Dowry Prohibition (Amendment) Ordinance, 1986.

 Dowry Prohibition Act Clause 4 states that anyone demanding dowry from a person has committed a crime.
 The law does not have any clause stating punishment to misuse it.
 Therefore, the law is frequently used by women to harass in-laws and husbands.

 Pakistan

-In Pakistan, dowry is called Jahez in Arabic (derived from Islamic jahez-e-fatimi).
-At over 2000 dowry-related deaths per year, and annual rates exceeding 2.45 deaths per 100,000 women from dowry-related violence, Pakistan has the highest reported number of dowry death rates per 100,000 women in the world.